codecop/Unit-Testing-Koans/java-junit/README.md

 ## Assignment ##

-* Run `mvn test`, you should see no tests
+* Run `mvn test`, you should see some test failures and errors (but no assertions)
-* Go through the test code
+* Go through the test code starting from Session 1
   * its assertions are commented and incomplete
   * uncomment the assertions and complete them making tests pass